-B. After the initial drug test has been provided, further testing of the student athlete will be conducted throughout the year at regular and random intervals, both announced and unannounced, utilizing an on-site testing device.
-All testing following the initial test will be controlled by and the responsibility of an assigned member college employee who is both disassociated with athletics and who is at least at the Dean level a dean level college employee.
-The individual who conducts all random drug testing must be an employee of a recognized provider who is certified to do drug testing and not an employee of a member college.
-The on-site testing device shall be used only for subsequent testing and not for the initial test coordinated by the student.
-The Athletic Director, head coach, or other designated representative may request a test at any time.
-Random individual and/or random team testing will be done at least four times per year.
-Each college will test at least ten percent of its total athletes at each random testing, and this testing can be conducted outside of the student athlete's particular competitive season.
-For random testing, all student athletes will be included in a pool of names from which they may be selected by a computerized method of random selection.
-This selection shall be done by each institution by utilizing random number selection computer software.
-Each institution shall be responsible for maintaining an updated listing of student athletes to provide an accurate random selection pool.
+All student-athletes who have signed the ACCC drug testing consent form (Appendix A) are subject to unannounced random testing.
+Testing of the student-athlete will be conducted throughout the year at unannounced random intervals, utilizing an on-site testing device.
+Individuals conducting drug testing must be certified by a licensed drug testing distributor or lab.
+Random individual and/or random team testing will be done at least twice a semester (fall and spring).
+Each college will test at least ten percent of its total student-athletes at each random testing, and this testing can be conducted outside of the student-athlete's particular competitive season.
+For random testing, all student-athletes will be included in a pool of names from which they may be selected by a computerized method of random selection.
+This selection shall be done by each institution by utilizing random number selection.
+Each institution shall be responsible for maintaining an updated listing of student-athletes to provide an accurate random selection pool.